rubenfiszel/master-thesis/src/rbpf.md

 ### Unscented Transform

 The unscented transform (UT) is a mathematical function used to estimate statistics after applying a given nonlinear transformation to a probability distribution.
 The idea is to use points that are representative of the original distribution, sigma points.
-We apply the transformation to those sigma points and calculate the new statistics using the transformed sigma points.
+We apply the transformation to those sigma points and calculate new statistics using the transformed sigma points.
 The sigma points must have the same mean and covariance as the original distribution.

 The minimal set of symmetric sigma points can be found using the covariance of the initial distribution.
 The $2N + 1$ minimal symmetric set of sigma points are the mean and the set of points corresponding to the mean plus and minus one of the direction corresponding to the covariance matrix.
 In one dimension, the square root of the variance is enough.
 In N-dimensions, you must use the Cholesky decomposition of the covariance matrix.
 The Cholesky decomposition finds the matrix $L$ such that $\Sigma = LL^t$.